mattfoster/hackerific.net/content/post/new-theme-new-comments.md

 Hopefully with the refreshed designed I'll remember to post a bit more!
 I have a few ongoing projects and a _lot_ of music I could post about, so watch this space.

+## Update

+I've noticed a couple of problems with commentio which I didn't see during my initial testing.
+Mainly, the login form doesn't work entirely.
+To work around this, login and then refresh the page -- it works but just doesn't properly reload because of a JS error.
+Anonymous commenting works file, so feel free to use that.